insure logo

 What homeowners insurance deductible should you choose?

 The homeowners insurance deductible is one of two costs you’ll agree to when you sign a homeowners insurance policy.
 The other cost you’ll agree to is the premium.
-Those two costs are directly inversely related, meaning the higher the deductible you agree to pay, the lower your premium will be.
+Those two costs are inversely related, meaning the higher the deductible you agree to pay, the lower your premium will be.

 While a low homeowners insurance premium may be better in the long run, can you reasonably afford to pay a higher insurance deductible upfront if you need to file a claim?
 Or, would it be easier to pay a higher annual or monthly premium to have fewer out-of-pocket costs for a covered loss?
 You’ll also want to consider adding a disaster deductible on top of your primary deductible if you live in an area high in natural disasters.